barsanuphe/librariansync/README.md

 [mobileread forum](http://www.mobileread.com/forums/forumdisplay.php?f=150) in
 general.

-LibrarianSync additional information can be found in [its mobileread thread](http://www.mobileread.com/forums/showthread.php?p=2903535)
+LibrarianSync additional information can be found in [its very own mobileread thread](http://www.mobileread.com/forums/showthread.php?p=2903535).

 This script is inspired by